 Even as a child, Joseph read books continually.
 Early interests led him through both nonfiction and fiction and especially biographies of accomplished and historically notable creatives.
 Book reading and a floor-standing, tube radio that was nearly his height began to shape his young mind before television dominated the media.

 "Eventually," Joseph has said, "I realized something less obvious than it may seem: emulating creative thinkers feeds my soul with deep satisfaction.
 Renaissance men and women became my role models."

-Legendary achievers have been his inspiration: from Leonardo da Vinci and Michelangelo, to Nikola Tesla and Albert Einstein; inventors like Edison and Turing; and early rocket scientists like Von Braun.
-Many authors, including Faulkner, Steinbeck, Dickinson, Hemingway, and Atwood joined his list for exploring Literature.
+Teachers encouraged Joseph to write and invent.
+Legendary achievers became his inspiration, from Leonardo da Vinci and Michelangelo, to Nikola Tesla and Albert Einstein; inventors like Edison, Westinghouse, and Turing; and early rocket scientists like Von Braun.

-Joseph has filled many roles beyond author and design engineer: surrogate father, coastal mariner, lumberjack, sport fisherman, soldier, seminarian, meditator, husband and lover, spiritual seeker, natural health practitioner, expatriate adventurer, business consultant, bohemian scholar, entrepreneur, and live-off-the-land outdoorsman.
-His writer's viewpoint is empowered by diversity of varied experience.
+Beyond writing and design, Joseph has filled many roles, including: surrogate father, coastal mariner, lumberjack, sport fisherman, teacher, soldier, seminarian, meditator, husband, lover, spiritual seeker, natural health practitioner, expatriate, business consultant, bohemian scholar, entrepreneur, and live-off-the-land outdoorsman.
+He ventured abroad in South Korea and Costa Rica but he always came home.

 Now a lifetime of learning seeds Joseph’s writings.
 As his engineering career ended, writing became Joseph's full-time focus.
 Diversity of experience shaped his author’s viewpoint, outlook and belief in humanity’s ability to prosper yet survive excessive prosperity; even an ability to evolve consciously.

 . . .

 Visit Joseph Riden's Amazon Author Page HERE.

 Find corporate career details on Joseph’s LinkedIn Profile.